sainclersilva/ifood/README.md

 Feature Store Project - FastAPI

 ### 2. System Requirements

-Python 3.12.7: Make sure you have Python 3.12.7 installed.
+- **Python 3.12.7: Make sure you have Python 3.12.7 installed.
-pip: Python package installer (usually comes with Python installation).
+- **pip: Python package installer (usually comes with Python installation).
-Virtualenv: (Optional, but recommended) to isolate dependencies.
+- **Virtualenv: (Optional, but recommended) to isolate dependencies.
-PyCharm 2024.2.3 (recommended IDE) or VSCode.
+- **PyCharm 2024.2.3 (recommended IDE) or VSCode.

 ### 3. Installing Python 3.12.7
 If you don't have Python 3.12.7 installed yet, follow these instructions:

 Windows/OS

-a.
-Download Python 3.12.7 from the official site.
+- **Download Python 3.12.7 from the official site.
-b.
-Run the installer and check the "Add Python to PATH" option.
+- **Run the installer and check the "Add Python to PATH" option.
-c.
-Verify that Python was installed correctly:
+- **Verify that Python was installed correctly:

 ### 4. Checking the Installed Version.
 Run the command below